fastender/blob/README.md

 <!-- TODO-LIST -->
 ## To-Do-List

-Control your garage and Apple TV with RM Link
+Control garage and Apple TV with RM Link

-Better allocation of lights and control with Hue Dimmer Switches Automation of the shower.
+Better allocation of lights and control with Hue Dimmer Switches

+Automation of the shower.
 When humidity is high, the window is opened and vice versa.
 Scenes for shower.

 In the corridor area a tablet in which the Home Assistant is displayed.

 Alarm system is set autonomously.

 A charger is invisibly installed in the bedroom chest of drawers.

 More coming soon!